mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Problem formulation

 \subsection{System settings}

-We consider in this paper a massive MIMO system, also known as multi-user MIMO (MU-MIMO) system \cite{Rusek2013,Larsson2014,Lu2014}, in which a base station equipped with $N$ antennas communicates with $K$ single antenna users ($K<N$).
+We consider in this paper a massive MIMO system, also known as multi-user MIMO (MU-MIMO) system \cite{Rusek2013,Larsson2014,Lu2014}, in which a BS equipped with $N$ antennas communicates with $M$ single antenna users ($M<N$).
 Let us consider for ease of presentation a transmission on a single subcarrier, even though everything presented in the paper can obviously be generalized to the multicarrier case.
-The system operates in time division duplex (TDD) mode, so that channel reciprocity holds and the channel is estimated in the uplink: each user sends a pilot sequence $\mathbf{p}_k \in \mathbb{C}^{T}$ of duration $T$ (orthogonal to the sequences of the other users, $\mathbf{p}_k^H\mathbf{p}_l = \delta_{kl}$) for the base station to estimate the channel.
+The system operates in time division duplex (TDD) mode, so that channel reciprocity holds and the channel is estimated in the uplink: each user sends a pilot sequence $\mathbf{p}_m \in \mathbb{C}^{T}$ of duration $T$ (orthogonal to the sequences of the other users, $\mathbf{p}_m^H\mathbf{p}_l = \delta_{ml}$ where $\delta_{ml}$ is the Kronecker delta) for the BS to estimate the channel.For simplicity, the transmit power is set to $1$ throughout the paper, and the signal to noise ratio (SNR) is determined only by the channel and noise powers.
 The received signal is thus expressed

-where $\mathbf{N}\in \mathbb{C}^{N \times T}$ is Gaussian noise.
-After correlating the received signal with the pilot sequences, and assuming no pilot contamination from adjacent cells for simplicity, the base station gets noisy measurements of the channels of all users, taking the form
+where $\mathbf{R}\in \mathbb{C}^{N \times T}$, $\mathbf{h}_m$ is the channel corresponding to the $m$th user and $\mathbf{N}\in \mathbb{C}^{N \times T}$ is Gaussian noise.
+After correlating the received signal with the pilot sequences, and assuming no pilot contamination from adjacent cells for simplicity, the BS gets noisy measurements of the channels of all users, taking the form

-for $l=1,\dots,K$, with $\mathbf{n}_l \sim \mathcal{CN}(0,\sigma^2\mathbf{Id}),\, \forall l$.
+for $l=1,\dots,M$, with $\mathbf{n}_l \sim \mathcal{CN}(0,\sigma^2\mathbf{Id}),\, \forall l$.
 In order to simplify notations in the remaining parts of the paper, we drop the user index and denote such measurements with the canonical expression

 where $\mathbf{h}$ is the channel of the considered user and $\mathbf{n}$ is noise, with $\mathbf{n} \sim \mathcal{CN}(0,\sigma^2\mathbf{Id})$.
 Such a dropping of the user index does not harm the description of our approach, since it treats the channels of all users indifferently.
-Note that $\mathbf{x}$ is already an unbiased estimator of the channel, obtained by solving a least squares estimation problem, so that we call it the least squares (LS) estimator in the sequel.
-Its performance can be assessed by the input signal-to-noise ratio
+Note that $\mathbf{x}$ is already an unbiased estimator of the channel, obtained by solving a LS estimation problem, so that we call it the LS estimator in the sequel.
+Its performance can be assessed by the input SNR

-However, one can get better channel estimates using a physical model which allows to denoise the least squares estimate, as is explained in the next subsection.
+However, one can get better channel estimates using a physical model which allows to denoise the LS estimate, as is explained in the next subsection.